FKC(LOCAL) - STUDENT ACTIVITIES: REGISTERED STUDENT ORGANIZATIONS

 Rejection of Application

-If the vice chancellor of student services does not approve the application for registration, he or she shall provide the applicant with a copy of a written statement of the reasons for refusal, and the applicant may appeal to the Chancellor.
+If the vice president of student services does not approve the application for registration, he or she shall provide the applicant with a copy of a written statement of the reasons for refusal, and the applicant may appeal to the College President.

-The Chancellor may take one of the following actions:
+The College President may take one of the following actions:

-Affirm the vice chancellor of student services's decision.
+- Affirm the vice president of student services's decision.

-Reverse the vice chancellor of student services's decision.
+- Reverse the vice president of student services's decision.

-Appoint a committee to conduct a hearing and report its findings to the applicant and the Chancellor, who shall then take final action.
+- Appoint a committee to conduct a hearing and report its findings to the applicant and the College President, who shall then take final action.

 Rights and Duties